Ep0xy-1/PasswordChecker_Python/README.md

 # 🔐 Password Strength + Breach Checker (Tkinter GUI)

-A professional-grade cybersecurity tool built with Python and Tkinter.
+A simple cybersecurity tool built with Python and Tkinter.
 This application evaluates the **strength** of a password based on modern security standards and checks it against the **Have I Been Pwned** API to detect if it has ever appeared in real-world data breaches.

 ---